Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 ## Recommendations and considerations

-Your requirements might differ from the architecture described here, however you can sse the recommendations and considerations in this section as a starting point as they apply to almost all multi-region scenarios.
+Your requirements might differ from the architecture described here, however you can use the recommendations and considerations in this section as a starting point as they apply to almost all multi-region scenarios.
 The considerations come from the [Microsoft Azure Well-Architected Framework](https://learn.microsoft.com/azure/architecture/framework/), which is a set of guiding tenets that can be used to improve the quality of a workload.

 ### Regional pairing

-Deciding on your primary region is relatively straightforward - pick the region that supports the features your using and is closest to you/your customers to reduce latency.
+Deciding on your primary region is relatively straightforward - pick the region that supports the features you're using and is closest to you/your customers to reduce latency.
 When deciding on your secondary region, consider using the [region Azure paired with your primary](https://learn.microsoft.com/azure/availability-zones/cross-region-replication-azure#azure-cross-region-replication-pairings-for-all-geographies).

 ### Resource groups